 • Have your dryer vent cleaned once a year by a professional Certified Dryer Exhaust Technician.
 Most people don’t realize that it’s typically chimney sweeps who do dryer vent cleaning.
 This is because the chimney industry has developed the proper tools and equipment specifically for dryer vents.
 If the dryer vent is not cleaned correctly, the dryer vent can get disconnected inside the walls or completely plugged up, making for a very expensive repair.

 • Make sure to ask how the dryer vent cleaning professional cleans the dryer vent.
 Professional dryer exhaust technicians will use a brushing method to scrub the dryer vent clean from beginning to end.
 These brushes have rods that go through the multiple 90 degree bends that most dryer vent systems have.
-Many companies who are not professional will only use vacuums or brushes that just remove the loose lint accumulation and not the caked on, paper-mache’ buildup inside a dryer vent.
+Many companies who are not professional will only use vacuums or air pressure that just remove the loose lint accumulation and not the caked-on, paper-mache’ buildup inside a dryer vent.

-• Professional dryer exhaust technicians also have special tools, either a Magnehelic Gage or Van Anemometer, to measure the air flow of the dryer.
+• Professional dryer exhaust technicians also have special tools, either a Magnehelic Gage or Vane Anemometer, to measure the airflow of the dryer.
 After a thorough dryer vent cleaning is done, we test the pressure at the termination.
 If the system doesn’t have air pressure, then we know that either the dryer needs a repair or there’s a disconnected vent inside the wall.
 Here’s how to find a professional Certified Dryer Exhaust Technician.

 • Cleaning out your dryer vent is only one side of the issue.
 A dryer fire can also be caused by the clothes dryer itself.
 The paper and lint accumulation inside the dryer under the drum is typically where the dryer fire occurs.
 For that reason, hire a professional appliance technician to clean out the inside of the dryer once or twice a year, depending on your laundry habits.
 Simply cleaning the lint screen isn’t enough because the paper and lint can get past the lint screen and land inside the dryer.
 The only way to remove that lint is to open up the dryer.